Novaras/modkit/Console.md

 # hwrm console

 Modkit comes with an ingame console.
+This is available as a mod [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2894486483).

 The console can run whole files, and also comes prepackaged with many commands.